Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/09/cannot-compile-external-modules-unless-the-module-flag-is-provided.md

 This is quite a common error when using TypeScript in Visual Studio and there is a little history surrounding this error message:

-> “Build: Cannot compile external modules unless the ‘–module’ flag is provided.”
+> Build: Cannot compile external modules unless the ‘–module’ flag is provided.

 This article describes how to fix this error in several scenarios: